Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Theory of Electron Multipacting

 \subsection{SEY under multipacting resonance}

 We now turn to the evaluation of SEY under multipacting resonance conditions.
-Multipacting resonance occurs when secondary electrons emitted from a surface are accelerated by an RF field such that their time of flight $\tau$ is synchronized with the RF period $T$~\cite{Shemelin2013, Haoran_2019}.
+Multipacting resonance occurs when secondary electrons emitted from a surface are accelerated by an RF field such that their time of flight $\tau$ is synchronized with the RF period $T$~\cite{Shemelin2013}.
 The resonance order $N$ is given by $N = \tau / T$.
-When the SEY associated with a given resonance exceeds unity, the number of secondary electrons can increase with each RF cycle, potentially leading to an electron avalanche during a long RF pulse.
+When the SEY associated with a given resonance exceeds unity, the number of secondary electrons can increase with each RF cycle, potentially leading to an electron avalanche during a long RF pulse. \xl{Here we focus on converged resonant trajectories, i.e., trajectories that are identical across successive iterations.
+Identification of these resonant trajectories constitutes one original contribution of the analytical theory reported here, relative to Ref.~\cite{Haoran_2019}.
+These converged resonant trajectories are phase-locked and therefore more likely to contribute to dark current growth.}

-To identify resonance conditions, we begin with a specified initial RF phase \( \phi_0 \) and axial emission position \( z_0 \), and calculate the electron trajectory over multiple iterations.
-A convergence criterion is applied, requiring both the RF phase \( \phi \) at which the electron leaves the surface and the axial position \( z \) to stabilize within a tolerance of \( 1 \times 10^{-6} \) over ten consecutive iterations.
+To identify resonance conditions, we \xl{ fix one parameter, such as the emission angle $\alpha_0$, and calculate} the electron trajectory \xl{while sweeping the initial RF phase \( \phi_0 \) and axial emission position \( z_0 \) until convergence is reached}.
+Convergence is defined by the \xl{return} RF phase \( \phi \), axial position \( z \) and the SEY $\delta$ stabilizing within \( 1 \times 10^{-6} \) over ten consecutive iterations. \xl{An example of this convergence search process is presented in Appendix \ref{sec:conv}.}